-Section 2.3 How to get care from specialists and other network providers
+Section 2.3 How to get care from specialists and other network providers www.elderplan.org.
+You can also call Member Services (phone numbers are printed on the back cover of this booklet).

 A specialist is a doctor who provides health care services for a specific disease or part of the body.
 There are many kinds of specialists.
 Here are a few examples: